mohammedbouzar/100-days-of-code/r2-log.md

 ### R2D22
 Today, I worked on the quiz-taking interface.
 Users can now take quizzes and see their scores at the end.

+### R2D23
+I love how the platform is becoming smoother and more powerful day by day.
+Each improvement makes it feel more like a real, production-ready tool!